tminus0ne/audio-player/README.md

 # audio-player

 Full-stack application, developed using Next.js and NestJS frameworks.

 It is some kind of Spotify clone, where you can upload music with text and album cover and then listen it.
+In future revisions there will be added music albums functional.

 Detailed information about running the app you can find in server and client folders readme.